1995 National League Championship Series: Game 3

 Greg Maddux went eight innings and only gave up one run in another strong start for an Atlanta starter.
 Lefty David Wells, acquired by Cincinnati in anticipation of facing the predominantly left-handed Braves lineup in the playoffs, matched Maddux with a scoreless first five innings.
 Later, right-handed Atlanta catcher Charlie O'Brien belted a three-run home run in the sixth off Wells.
 Rookie Chipper Jones hit a two-run shot in the seventh to make it 5–0.
 The Reds got on the board in the eighth on three straight one-out singles, the last of which to Hal Morris scoring a run.
-Mark Wohlers earned the save in the ninth despite allowing a leadoff double to Jeff Branson, who moved to third on a groundout and scored on Thomas Howard's sacrifice fly, as the Braves held on for a 5–2 victory.
+Jeff Branson led off the ninth with a double, moved to third on a groundout and scored on Thomas Howard's sacrifice fly, as the Braves held on for a 5–2 victory.